 First things first.
 What is a CMS?

 I’ll use Jonathan Kahn‘s CMS definition because it is simple yet comprehensive: “… a CMS is a software application that allows non-technical people to create, edit, classify, compose, deliver, and manage web content.”
 A CMS provides the structure that adds semantic richness to content which enables users to search, filter, and find meaningful relationships between different pieces of information.
 Some content management systems also provide social capabilities, among many, many other functionalities.

 Content Management Systems allow non-technical people to create, edit, classify, compose, deliver, and manage digital content.

-The CMS landscape encompasses a great deal of options and finding the appropriate CMS for you organization will depend on a set of criteria including your content strategy, your transactional and security requirements, your budget, the size and spread of your audience, your editorial and technical capabilities just to mention a few.
-At Base22, we work mainly with IBM’s portfolio (WebSphere portal + Web Content Manager) and Liferay DXP, nonetheless the following design principles and lessons apply for most CMS platforms.
+The CMS landscape encompasses a great deal of options, and finding the appropriate CMS for you organization will depend on a set of criteria, including your content strategy, your transactional and security requirements, your budget, the size and spread of your audience, your editorial and technical capabilities just to mention a few.
+At Base22, we work mainly with HCL & IBM’s portfolio (WebSphere portal + Web Content Manager) and Liferay DXP, among other digital platforms.
+Nonetheless the following design principles and lessons apply for most CMS platforms.

 - Content types.
 Each content type is an information entity with a particular meaning or with a predefined set of criteria.
 Each content type is made out of different elements.

 - Content elements.
 Are the building blocks or data points included in each content type.

 - Media Type.
 Media type refers to the file formats available on portal.
 Video, text, images, pdfs, presentations, etc. All of them represent different media types.